patrickmcnamara/patrickmcnamara.io/README.md

 # Patrick McNamara's Personal Website

-This is the repository for my personal website [patrickmcnamara.me](https://patrickmcnamara.me).
+A personal website for Patrick McNamara, a computer science student living in Dublin, Ireland.
+Found at [patrickmcnamara.me](https://patrickmcnamara.me).

 This website is proudly 100% UTF-8 plaintext.
 No images.
 Even the favicon is technically a plaintext file.
 Though this is unfortunately unsupported in most browsers.